Immediate emotions after someone has died

 It isn’t unusual for events in your everyday routine to trigger a strong emotional reaction, because different events can be reminders that your friend or loved one is no longer with you.
 You might be reminded by setting the table for a family meal, or listening to the words of a song.
 Over time, these reactions may not be as regular or as painful.

 While you’re grieving, it’s important to take care of yourself physically and emotionally.
 If you’re feeling overwhelmed by your grief, it might be helpful to talk with a friend or relative about it.
 You might also want to see a counselor or therapist.
-If you need immediate help, you can also call the and feel your grief is overwhelming, you can also call The National Suicide Prevention Lifeline at 1-800-273-TALK (8255), or The Boys Town National Hotline at 1-800-448-3000.
+If you need immediate help, you can also call the and feel your grief is overwhelming, you can also call The National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or youth helpline Your Life Your Voice at 1-800-448-3000.

 The National Institute on Aging, “Things to Do After Someone Dies”